bfisher313/AILoyaltyMaximizer-Architecture/docs/01_INTRODUCTION.md

 This architectural documentation focuses on the **design and conceptualization** of the AI Loyalty Maximizer Suite.
 The scope includes:

 * **System Architecture:** Defining the overall structure, components, modules, interfaces, and data for the system.
-* **Technology Stack:** Primarily focusing on solutions leveraging Amazon Web Services (AWS), including AI/ML services (Amazon Bedrock, Amazon Textract), data services (Amazon Neptune, Amazon DynamoDB, Amazon S3, AWS Glue, Amazon Athena), integration services (API Gateway, Step Functions), and compute services (AWS Lambda).
+* **Technology Stack:** Primarily focusing on solutions leveraging Amazon Web Services (AWS) for concrete service examples.
+The architectural principles and patterns, however, are intended to be transferable to other major cloud platforms (e.g., Microsoft Azure, Google Cloud Platform) using their respective equivalent services.
 * **Core Functionality:**
     * Conversational AI interface for user queries.
     * Logic for award travel optimization.